luis-mendes-95/vanilla-javascript-game-structure/README.md

 2 - Background
     Creates a dynamic background that can be changed anytime during the game, fitting the perfect size of the canvas and align it starting from the bottom

+3 - HUD
+    Central element where will be placed the texts and images with behavior and transition effects.